Dedked11/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes-part-2.md

 > A class that has only one instance that is easily accessible is called a **singleton**.
 >
-{style="note"}
+{style="tip"}

-Objects in Kotlin are lazy.
-They are only created once they are accessed.
-Kotlin also ensures that all objects are created in a thread-safe manner so that you don't have to check this manually yourself.
+Objects in Kotlin are **lazy**, meaning they are created only when accessed.
+Kotlin also ensures that all objects are created in a thread-safe manner so that you don't have to check this manually.

 To create an object declaration, use the `object` keyword: